INTroducing Trends: How we're tracking the Conversation this fringe

 Crunching the numbers — the gory details

 Here's a slightly more in-depth overview of how we do what we do.

 Every day, we start with a very large dataset containing all of the tweets our search routine has found from the previous 24 hours.
 Some of these relate to shows, but many are just background noise.
 We filter out retweets right away, as these hugely increase the size of our dataset without adding anything new or interesting.
 Once we have our sample, we do a number of things with it:

-- Finally, we analyse the handles, hashtags and the tweet text itself to try and figure out which (if any) Fringe show the tweets are relating to.
+Finally, we analyse the handles, hashtags and the tweet text itself to try and figure out which (if any) Fringe show the tweets are about.
 Each day we use this link to build our dataset for each and every show in the Fringe, so we know who is talking about what, and why.

 We try and keep things as simple as possible in terms of what we present for each show.
 Here's a quick run-through of the daily metrics we calculate:

 Daily Mentions: The simplest way to keep track of what's trending in Fringe Twitter-space, this is a daily number of Fringe-goers mentioning a show.
 If ten users see a performance and tweet about it afterwards, that's ten Daily Mentions.

 Mention Share: Things are getting competitive!
 This metric describes the proportion of the Fringe conversation (within each genre) which is about a particular show.
 If 100 users tweet about comedy, and one show is mentioned in 10 of those tweets, it has a 10% Mention Share in the conversation.

 Positivity Share: This is where we see who's actually making Fringe-goers happy.
 After testing positivity in each tweet with our Sentiment Analysis, we calculate a total Positivity Score for each show indicating Fringe-goers response.
 For all the 'positivity' surrounding a particular genre (e.g. Comedy), if 10% of it is associated with a certain show, that's a Positivity Share of 10%.